Table Of Contents

 The Slesse Memorial Trail is nestled in the Cascade Mountains near the town of Chilliwack, BC.
 This trail is famous for its huge Northeast Buttress that can be climbed but is a very special place to hike for an entirely different reason.
 The trail passes a memorial plaque and crash site, remembering one of Canada’s worst aviation disasters that happened on December 9, 1956.

-On this day, a Trans-Canada Airlines plane, destined for Calgary from Vancouver, crashed into the east face of the mountain and killing all 62 people on-board.
+On this day, a Trans-Canada Airlines plane, destined for Calgary from Vancouver, crashed into the east face of the mountain and killing all 62 people on board.
 This was, at the time, the worst airline crash in Canadian history.
 The plane also was carrying five CFL football players (Winnipeg Blue Bombers and Saskatchewan Roughriders) on board who were heading back East after the East-West All-Star game in Vancouver.

 The Crash Site